sanariaz154/15-puzzle-solver/README.md

 where n is the last node on the path, g(n) is the cost of the path from the start node to n, and h(n) is a heuristic that estimates the cost of the cheapest path from n to the goal.

-   # Hueristic (Linear Conflict)
+   ## Hueristic (Linear Conflict) ##
    The heuristic is problem-specific.
 For the algorithm to find the actual shortest path, the heuristic function must be admissible, meaning that it never overestimates the actual cost to get to the nearest goal node.

-      # Linear Conflict Tiles Definition
-       Two tiles tj and tk are in a linear conflict if tj and tk are in the same line, the goal positions of tj and tk are both in that line, tj is to the right of tk and goal position of tj is to the left of the goal position of tk.
+      **Linear Conflict Tiles Definition**: *Two tiles tj and tk are in a linear conflict if tj and tk are in the same line, the goal positions of tj and tk are both in that line, tj is to the right of tk and goal position of tj is to the left of the goal position of tk.*

 The linear conflict adds at least two moves to the Manhattan Distance of the two conflicting tiles, by forcing them to surround one another.
 Therefore the heuristic function will add a cost of 2 moves for each pair of conflicting tiles.